Spiffyk/twitch-node-sdk/README.md

       });
     </script>

-You can now perform actions that do not require authorization or have your users log in to TwitchTV for additional permissions.
+You can now perform actions that do not require authorization or have your users log in to Twitch for additional permissions.

 [new client application]: http://www.twitch.tv/kraken/oauth2/clients/new